lgcorzo/llmops-python-package/README.md

 # Install

-This section details the requirements, actions, and next steps to kickstart your MLOps project.
+This section details the requirements, actions, and next steps to kicºkstart your MLOps project.

 ## Prerequisites